 Category Archives: Nebraska

-The Duties of Medical Assistants
+The Job of a Medical Assistant

 • Filling out insurance forms and filing claims

-• Scheduling and verifying appointments
+• Scheduling and confirming appointments

-• Preparing rooms and instruments for doctors
+• Preparing instruments and rooms for physicians

 • Supplying basic support during exams and procedures